frankkilcommins/APIOps-AI-Ready-APIs/README.md

 👋 This repository serves as a hands-on workshop companion.

-The first half of the session covers the theory: why a valid OpenAPI description is not the same as an AI-ready one, and how the Jentic API AI-Readiness Framework (JAIRF) measures the gap.
-This repo is for the second half — getting hands-on with real APIs and the Jentic Scoring CLI.
+This repo is for getting hands-on with real APIs and the Jentic Scoring CLI which accesses APIs for AI-readiness using the Jentic API AI-Readiness Framework (JAIRF.

 ![Jentic API AI-Readiness Scorecard via CLI](./images/Jentic-API-CLI-Scorecard-Shopify.png)